veronicasalt/Computer-Networks-Labs/Lab4/README.md

 ---

 ## **How to Run the Programs**
-This lab is to be run with a C compiler.
+These programs are to be run with a C compiler.
 A text file to use as input will also be necessary to test the file transfer
    ```bash
    gcc -o udps udps.c
    gcc -o udpc udpc.c